WICG/turtledove/FLEDGE.md

 ##### 2.1.1 Providing Signals Asynchronously

 The values of some signals (those configured by fields `auctionSignals`, `sellerSignals`, `perBuyerSignals`, `perBuyerTimeouts`, `deprecatedRenderURLReplacements`, `directFromSellerSignalsHeaderAdSlot`, `sellerTKVSignals`, and per-buyer values in `perBuyerTKVSignals`, though not the entire `perBuyerTKVSignals` values itself) can optionally be provided not as concrete values, but as [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 This permits some parts of the auction, such as loading of scripts and trusted signals, and launching of isolated worklet processes, to overlap the computation (or network retrieval) of those values.
 The worklet scripts will only see the resolved values; if any such Promise rejects the auction will be aborted (unless it managed to fail already or get otherwise aborted anyway).
-The sole exception to this is `perBuyerTKVSignals` - if a particular buyer's signals Promise rejects, then the (component) auction will run as normal, only without that buyer being given a chance to bid.
+The sole exception to this is `perBuyerTKVSignals` - if a particular buyer's signals Promise rejects, then the (component) auction will run as normal, only without that buyer's interest groups that use a trusted signals version 2 fetch being given a chance to bid.

 ##### 2.1.2 Seller Security Considerations